petedejoy/documentation/v2/clickstream/destinations/facebook-app-events.md

 - Build Custom Audiences
 - Optimize mobile app engagement ads

-Facebook App Events are powered by Facebook SDK's that you'll have to separately install and configure in your iOS and Android apps.
+Facebook App Events are powered by Facebook SDKs that you'll have to separately install and configure in your iOS and Android apps.
 Facebook also has a Javascript library for collecting events from your site code.

 It's also worth noting that Facebook has a standard set of events that need to be installed for various industry verticals.
 Otherwise, Facebook supports custom events so that your team can add location, and event details for promotion purposes.